24 Isolation Books and Thrillers to Binge-Read Now

 More Isolation Thrillers

 If you love old movies, you will adore this book.
-It’s a spin on Hitchcock’s Rear Window and features an agoraphobic narrator who is often unreliable.
+It is a spin on Hitchcock’s Rear Window and features an agoraphobic narrator who is often unreliable.

 Anna Fox lives alone in her house.
 She is agoraphobic and cannot leave but, she can sit at her window and watch everyone in the neighborhood.

 When she sees something across the street, she is sure that there has been a crime but, what is real and what is imagined?
-This thriller will leave you guessing until the end.
+Amy Adams stars in the Netflix adaptation of this unreliable narrator book.

 I love Lisa Jewell.
 As I read her books I find each one creepier than the last.
 This book starts with Libby’s 25th birthday when she inherits a multi-million dollar home.
 She knows that she was adopted at 10 months old but, she doesn’t know the truth about what happened to her family.
 She is shocked to find that the story that she was told is not what happened to her family.